epam/edp-install/docs/operator-guide/install-via-civo.md

 ## Launch cluster

 The first step of the installation procedure is to launch the cluster.
-Please refer to the [official instructions](https://www.civo.com/docs/kubernetes/create-a-cluster) that describe this process in details.
+Please refer to the [official instructions](https://www.civo.com/docs/kubernetes/create-a-cluster) that describe this process in detail.
 To succeed, follow the steps below:

 1. Log in to the personal account.